 News & Events

-The University Band of Concordia University Chicago will perform its annual Christmas concert on Friday, Dec.
-2 at 8 p.m. in the Chapel of Our Lord on campus.
-Admission is free.
+Concordia-Chicago’s University Band will perform its spring concert on Friday, March 31, at 8 p.m.
+The free concert will take place in the University’s Chapel of Our Lord.

-The Collective, the theater production company of Concordia University Chicago, presents Henrik Ibsen’s “An Enemy of the People,” adapted by Arthur Miller.
-The play runs Sept.
-30-Oct.
-1 and Oct.
-7-8 at 7:30 p.m. and Oct.
-2 and 9 at 2 p.m. at the Madison Street Theatre, 1010 Madison St., Oak Park, IL.
+The Collective, the theater production company of Concordia University Chicago, presents “The Fantasticks,” the 1960 musical with music written by Harvey Schmidt with lyrics by Tom Jones.
+Directed by Brian Fruits with musical direction by Dr. Charles Brown, the play will run March 31, April 1, 7 and 8 at 7:30 p.m. and April 2 and 9 at 2:00 p.m. at the Madison Street Theatre, 1010 Madison St., Oak Park, IL.